 There are lots of support services available, the first step is acknowledging you might need some help.
 Speaking to your partner, family, friends, GP, midwife, Health Visitor or mummy/daddy friends.
 A problem shared is a problem halved almost straight away.
 A weight lifted and a positive step forwards taken.
 Other self-care steps include:

 - Exercise – keeping active can help to boost your mood, help you feel stronger in mind and body.
-Many women I have trained through pregnancy and beyond have said as tired as they feel, they feel energised, uplifted and in control of their body after a workout, endorphins give an awesome kick!
+Many women I have trained through pregnancy and beyond have said as tired as they feel, they feel energised, uplifted and in control of their body after a workout, endorphins give an awesome lift.

 - Try to get sleep – wherever you can find the time to get some rest, a good sleep does you wonders.